 As all the units form part of the Intermediate Certificate / Diploma in Human Resource Management, you can also use your Award to work towards meeting the knowledge requirements for CIPD professional membership by taking additional units to achieve the full Intermediate Certificate or Diploma.

 On completion, you'll receive a CIPD Intermediate Award in Human Resources.

 The Chartered Institute of Personnel and Development (CIPD) is Europe's largest HR and development professional body.
 They are a globally recognised brand with over 135,000 members, and pride themselves on supporting and developing those responsible for the management and development of people within organisations.

 Assessment for this unit is by way of a 2000 word written paper.

 Because we're experts in online learning, we'll offer all the support you need along the way.

-You'll receive access to online course materials that have been specially designed for online learning by experts in your fields of study, and have access to both your tutors and mentor online and over the phone.
+You'll receive access to online course materials that have been specially designed for online learning by experts in your fields of study, and have access to your tutor online and over the phone.